Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/portfolio_optimisation.rst

 Efficient Portfolio of Risky and Risk Free Assets
 =================================================
-This is the asset and risk free weight distribution that minimises portfolio risk given a risk free rate and a target portfolio return.
+This is the asset and risk free weight distribution that minimizes portfolio risk given a risk free rate and a target portfolio return.

 The total wealth is split between the tangency portfolio and the risk free asset.